BananaCloud-CC2022-Parthenope/BananaCloud/README.md

   ```sh
     faas-cli push -f banana-cloud.yml
    ```
-* Deploy the DockerHub image to the cluster
+* Deploy the DockerHub image to the kubernetes cluster on the cloud machine
   ```sh
    faas-cli deploy -f banana-cloud.yml
    ```